Skip to content

 2

-You can also use enumerate(...) to loop through lists and simultaneously obtain indices, such as:
+You can also use enumerate(...) to iterate over lists and obtain indices simultaneously, as follows:

 Python